Navigation: This page 'abxn.org/nv/qns.html' ---> New View Overview ---> New View Main Page ---> abxn Main Page. About This Page. Contact.

 Perhaps like this?

-Q: Is the Holy Spirit touchy?
+Q: Is the Holy Spirit 'touchy'?

 Some areas of Christianity are scared to do the slightest thing that might be risky or out of the ordinary, lest they "grieve the Holy Spirit".
 It is as though the Holy Spirit is touchy, liable to go off in a huff.
 Result: Christians are seen as timid people.
 Not only do they never allow their full abundant humanity to develop, but professional Christians seldom that the lead in, for example, developing major new approaches in their disciplines.
 But surely the Holy Spirit is not touchy!
 Think.